GACastro95/AEWFFLauncher/README.md

 # AEW Fight Forever Launcher

 This is just a launcher that enables you to select between launching the game in a vanilla instance or a modded instance.
-This has the mod bypass built into it so you no longer need to put any files in the game's binaries folder.
+This has the mod bypass built as a DLL (source code of this can be found here https://github.com/GACastro95/AEW-FF-Mod-Bypass/tree/DLL) so you no longer need to put any files in the game's binaries folder.

 # First Time Setup
 1. Launch the program